;

 What toothpaste do I need?

-To understand how desensitizing toothpastes work, let's first take a look at why teeth can become sensitive.
+To understand how desensitizing toothpastes work, we must first know why teeth become sensitive in the first place.

 The three tooth layers: Enamel, Dentin, and Pulp